Internet Resources for Data Analysis

 A "collection of growing data sets that are exclusively from UCLA researchers and exist for a variety of classrooms uses."

-Look at StatsOnline for statistical publications, key indicators, population statistics, interactive data and more regarding South Africa.
+This website includes statistical publications, key indicators, population statistics, interactive data and more regarding South Africa.
+It also allows users to explore statistics by place or by theme (e.g., cause of death, poverty, inflation, etc.).

 StatLib is "a system for distributing statistical software, datasets, and information by electronic mail, FTP and WWW."

-This website provides statistical provides of each of the states, including information on the economy, education, income & taxes, population & housing, and workshop.
+This website provides statistical profiles of each of the states, including information on the economy, education, income & taxes, population & housing, and workshop.

 A set of programs for the documentation and web-based analysis of survey data including data sets such as the General Social Survey (GSS).